-Kirsten Gollatz is a Project Manager at the Alexander von Humboldt for Internet and Society in Berlin where she has worked on projects and events in the field of Policy and Governance since she joined the Institute in 2011.
-She is currently conducting research with a special focus on the conditions for exercising free speech on the Internet and the relevance of private transnational governance, as well as online participation.
-Her public writings appear on the Internet Policy Review – Journal for internet regulation.
+Kirsten Gollatz is a Project Manager at the Alexander von Humboldt Institute for Internet and Society in Berlin where she has worked on projects and events in the field of Policy and Governance since she joined the Institute in 2011.
+She is currently conducting research with a special focus on the conditions for exercising freedom of expression on the Internet and the relevance of private transnational governance, as well as online participation.

-Since the beginning of 2014, Kirsten is writing her thesis as an external doctoral student at the University of Zurich.
-The thesis examines the emergence of content governance regimes of social media platforms.
+Since 2014 Kirsten has been writing her thesis as an external doctoral student with the University of Zurich.
+In her thesis she investigates the evolution of transnational governance regimes that private social media companies apply to user-generated content on their platforms.

 In summer 2012, Kirsten was a research intern at Harvard’s Berkman Center for Internet and Society.
-She has a Master’s Degree in Media and Political Communication from the Free University Berlin.
-While attending university, Kirsten worked as a research assistant for enterprises, journalists, media industry associations and research organizations and was involved in a variety of projects focused on emerging media and internet policies and economy issues, particularly on governance models in the context of a disruptive media shift.
+Before that, she worked as a research assistant to the project field Cultural Sources of Newness at the Berlin Social Science Center (WZB).
+Kirsten has a Master’s Degree in Media and Political Communication from the Free University Berlin.
+While attending university, Kirsten worked as a research assistant for enterprises, journalists, media industry associations and research organizations.
+She was involved in a variety of projects focusing on emerging media and internet policies and media economical issues, particularly on governance models in the context of a disruptive structural shift in media and journalism.

 Gollatz, K. (2013).
 App development: Is ‘privacy by design’ the new standard?
 Internet Policy Review.
 Publication details

 Wagner, B., Gollatz, K., & Calderaro, C. (2013).
 Common Narrative – Divergent Agendas: The Internet and Human Rights in Foreign Policy.
 Conference Proceedings.
 International Conference on Internet Science.
 Brussels, April 9-11, 2013, 19-27.
 Publication details